 If you do get caught short anywhere else along the Kepler Track please make sure that you go to the toilet well off the track and that you bury your waste.

 Your safety is paramount to us.
-Years of experience have shown us the value of having a set of compulsory gear for all runners - no exceptions!
-All runners are also required to wear a transponder.
+Years of experience have shown us the value of having a set of compulsory gear for all runners – no exceptions!
 All runners are also required to wear a transponder.
 There are transponder readers at the following checkpoints:

 - Luxmore Hut